-You can redeem segregated fund units on any valuation day by sending appropriate documentation acceptable to us at our administrative office.
+You can redeem segregated fund units on any valuation day by sending appropriate documentation, acceptable to us, to our administrative office.
 Unscheduled redemptions are subject to minimum amounts, currently set at \$500.
 The value of your guarantees will be proportionally reduced when you redeem units.
 For more information, see Examples of how redeeming units affects the guaranteed amount.

-If units are redeemed from the preferred series 2 or you make a redemption from an eligible product, which results in the value of this policy and eligible products falling below \$500,000, we may change the investment management fee band to the Below Series 2 Threshold investment management fee band.
-For more information, see Failure to maintain a minimum investment amount and/or minimum total holdings.
+If units are redeemed from the Preferred series 1 or the Preferred partner series, or you make a redemption from an eligible product, which results in the market value of this policy and other eligible products falling below \$500,000, we may switch the remaining value of your Preferred series 1 or Preferred partner series units, held in all applicable policies, to Standard series for Preferred series 1 units or Partner series for Preferred partner series units of the same segregated fund and sales charge option.
+For more information see Minimums to establish and maintain a policy.